muthulakshmi1564/Login-page-frontend-mini-project/README.md

 - JavaScript for form validation and user feedback

 ## How to Run
-1.Using vs code
+1.Using vs code(visual studio code)

-2. Save `index.html`, `reg.css`, and `reg.js` in the same folder.
+2. Save `index.html`, `reg.css`, and `reg.js` in the same folder

-3. Open `index.html` in a web browser.
+3. Open `index.html` in a web browser

-4. Fill the registration form and submit.
+4. Fill the registration form and submit